hydroshare/hydrodev-irods/README.md

         IRODS_AUTH='proxywater1'
         IRODS_GLOBAL_SESSION=True
         ```
-    - Replace `HYDRODEV_IRODS_IP` with the IP Address returned from running the `start-hydrodev-irods.sh` script
+    - Replace `HYDRODEV_IRODS_IP` with the IP Address returned from running the `set-hydrodev-irods-adapter.sh` script

 4. Build and deploy HydroShare using the `deploy-hs.sh` script
     - `$ sh deploy-hs.sh`